vegaprotocol/specs/user-interface/6001-SORD-submit_orders.md

 - **could** see what the new best prices of the market would be after placing this order (assuming my order moves the market)
 - **could** see new volume weighted average entry price if not 0<a name="6001-SORD-033" href="#6001-SORD-033">6001-SORD-033</a>
 - **could** see and indication the volume weighted price that this particular order
+- **could** see an indication of how much of the order will trade when it hits the book and how much might remain passive
 - **could** see a new liquidation level <a name="6001-SORD-034" href="#6001-SORD-034">6001-SORD-034</a>
 - **could** see an estimate of the fees that will be paid (if any) <a name="6001-SORD-035" href="#6001-SORD-035">6001-SORD-035</a>
 - **could** see my "position leverage" TODO - define this